xnimorz/signal-middleware/README.md

 addReaction(
   SIGNAL_ACTION_KEY,
-  ({ getState, dispatch }, payload, signalResolver) => {
+  ({ getState, dispatch }, payload, { resolve, reject }) => {
     // Paste your code here
     // Dispatch new action via dispatch
     // Get your current store state via getState
     // Your action data is in payload
-    // You can resolve or reject a promise via signalResolver methods resolve and reject }
+    // You can resolve or reject a promise via 3 argument methods resolve and reject }
 );
 ```

-Signal-middleware adds abstraction between View and Data layers:
+Signal-middleware adds abstraction between View and Data layers.

 ## Async actions